NOTICE UNDER THE AMERICANS

 Ottawa, Illinois 61350

-Within 15 calendar days after receipt of the complaint, the City Engineer or his designee will meet with the complainant to discuss the complaint and the possible resolutions.
-Within 15 calendar days of the meeting, the City Engineer or his designee will respond in writing, and where appropriate, in a format accessible to the complainant, such as large print, Braille, or audio tape.
+Within 15 calendar days after receipt of the complaint, the Consulting Engineer or his designee will meet with the complainant to discuss the complaint and the possible resolutions.
+Within 15 calendar days of the meeting, the Consulting Engineer or his designee will respond in writing, and where appropriate, in a format accessible to the complainant, such as large print, Braille, or audio tape.
 The response will explain the position of The City of Ottawa and offer options for substantive resolution of the complaint.

 Within 15 calendar days after receipt of the appeal, the Director of Community Development or his designee will meet with the complainant to discuss the complaint and possible resolutions.
-Within 15 calendar days after the meeting, the City Engineer or his designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.
+Within 15 calendar days after the meeting, the Consulting Engineer or his designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.